Cricket Club of India: History

 The Cricket Club of India was also the birthplace of the famous Chinese-style dish Chicken Manchurian.
 Restaurateur Nelson Wang claims to have invented it at the request of a customer in 1975 while working as a cook at the CCI.

-BCCI's headquarters were within the CCI until 2007 when it was moved to its current location at the Cricket centre in the premises of Mumbai Cricket Association at the Wankhede stadium.
+BCCI's headquarters were within the CCI until 2007 when it was moved to its current location at the Cricket centre on the premises of Mumbai Cricket Association at the Wankhede stadium.
 Brabourne Stadium served as the primary home ground of the Mumbai cricket team until the construction of the Wankhede Stadium in 1974.

 First-class cricket

 Teams representing the Cricket Club of India played 13 first-class matches between 1935 and 1958, most of them against touring teams.
 Nine of the matches were played at Brabourne Stadium.

 Facilities

-The CCI also houses in the Brabourne Stadium, which the club owns.
-The CCI is an affiliated member of the BCCI like any other state association, but unlike any one of them, does not conduct cricket in the state.
+The CCI is situated in the Brabourne Stadium, which the club owns.
+The CCI is an affiliated member of the BCCI like any other state association but unlike any of the others, it does not conduct cricket in the state.

 Mumbai Cricket Association, Maharashtra Cricket Association and Vidarbha Cricket Association conduct cricket in Mumbai and rest of Maharashtra respectively.
 The stadium has one of the best cricket pitches and grounds in the region.
 It also has tennis courts, a swimming pool, fitness centers, a billiards room, squash courts, badminton courts, table tennis tables, cafes, bars, a library, a reading room and a banquet hall.
-It is very difficult to get membership into this exclusive club.
+It is very difficult to get membership of this exclusive club.